Puppies are cute. Your new puppy is, obviously, the cutest.

 5 Steps to Discipline a Puppy without Punishment

 1. Be consistent

-If Skip is punished for barking at the neighbors on Tuesday but on Wednesday you decide to let it slide, he’s going to be confused and won’t learn the desired behavior.
-Giving in to him "just this once" will reinforce the negative behavior, leading to a puppy problem continuing into a dog problem (and staying your problem).
+If Skip was told not to bark at the neighbors on Tuesday but on Wednesday you decide to let it slide, your pup is going to be confused and won’t learn the desired behavior.
+Giving in to them "just this once" will reinforce the negative behavior, leading to a puppy problem continuing into a dog problem (and staying your problem).

 2. Be prompt

-Only punish a behavior if you catch your puppy in the act.
-A bad puppy that has chewed through the screen door won’t understand that he is being punished for this when you reprimand him ten minutes later.
-You can monitor your puppy remotely by using Petcube, a pet camera that will broadcast your voice if you catch him at that screen door.
+Address an issue only if you catch your puppy in the act.
+A puppy that has chewed through the screen door won’t understand that you’re unhappy with this when you reprimand them ten minutes later.
+You can monitor your puppy remotely by using Petcube, a pet camera that will broadcast your voice if you catch them at that screen door.

 3. Be firm